ainblockchain/docs/ain-blockchain/staking/staking.md

 1. **Staking in the consensus app**

-- **What it does:** Your tokens are used to create new blocks on the blockchain.
+- **What it does:** AIN Blockchain adopts the PoS consensus algorithm.
+The staking amount in the 'consensus' app is used to create new blocks on the blockchain.
 - **What you get:** You earn rewards based on the blocks created.
 - **Why it's important:** It secures the blockchain and keeps it running smoothly.